Sedbergh win the Rosslyn Park Sevens in 2019

 Rugby Matters: Rosslyn Park Sevens will be even more prestigious

-, which I would argue is still the most vibrant and dynamic sector of the game in and indeed Britain, is trying to absorb mixed news this week as like the rest of us it tries to get back to something approaching normality in these challenging times.
+, which I would argue is still the most vibrant and dynamic sector of the game in England and indeed Britain, is trying to absorb mixed news this week as like the rest of us it tries to get back to something approaching normality in these challenging times.

 The bad news first, and there is plenty of it.
 Although things are progressing fairly well and the community game moved from Stage C to D last Tuesday, it seems certain that Stage F cannot come into place before October 18 which pitches competitive schools rugby into the ‘s Playing Window 3, whereby all national XVs competitions must be cancelled for the season.